HomeSite Map

 Geoff Emerick adds: “John's request, on the face of it, appeared completely unfeasible given the technology of the time.
 Today, a computer can quite easily change the pitch and/or tempo of a recording independently of each other, but all we had at our disposal was a pair of editing scissors, a couple of tape machines, and a varispeed control.
 The problem was that as soon as you speed up a tape, the pitch also goes up; slowing down a tape has the opposite effect, slowing the tempo, but also lowering the pitch.
 We had our work cut out for us...After some trial-and-error experimentation, I discovered that by speeding up the playback of the first take and slowing down the playback of the second, I could get them to match in both pitch and tempo.”

 “Next, I had to find a suitable edit point,” Geoff Emerick continues, “one that wasn't obvious.
 The idea, after all, was to make the listeners think they were hearing a complete performance.
 The one I picked happened to fall almost exactly sixty seconds in, at the beginning of the second chorus, on the word 'going' ('Let me take you down 'cause I'm going to...').
 Now it was a matter of figuring out exactly when to alter the playback speeds.
-George and I decided to allow the second half to play all the way through at the slower speed; doing so gave John's voice a smoky, thick quality that seemed to complement the psychedelic lyric and swirling instrumentation.
+George (Martin) and I decided to allow the second half to play all the way through at the slower speed; doing so gave John's voice a smoky, thick quality that seemed to complement the psychedelic lyric and swirling instrumentation.
 Things were a bit trickier with the beginning section; it started out at such a perfect, laconic tempo that we didn't want to speed it up all the way through.
 Luckily, the EMI tape machines were fitted with very fine varispeed controls.
 With a bit of practice, I was able to gradually increase the speed of the first take and get it to a certain precise point, right up to the moment where we knew we were going to do the edit.
 The change is so subtle as to be virtually unnoticeable.”

 The actual physical splice was of great concern as well.
 “I found that I couldn't cut the tape at a normal forty-five-degree angle,” Geoff Emerick explains, “because the sound just kind of jumped – I was, after all, joining together two totally different performances.
 As a result, I had to make the cut at a very shallow angle so that it was more like a crossfade than a splice.
 It took many hours to get everything to work perfectly.”